 Application Deadlines and Recruitment Timeline

-2L applicants must upload their applications by October 23, 2015.
-1L applicants must upload their applications by December 18, 2015.
+1L applicants will be able to upload their materials on December 1st a with a deadline of December 18, 2015.
 After receipt of application materials, interviews will be offered to suitable applicants and may be conducted in person, over the phone, or via SKYPE.
 Selected interviews for 2L applicants will be held from November 9-20 and 2L students will be informed by mid-December if they were selected.
 Selected interviews for 1L applicants will be held from January 18-27, 2016 and 1L students will be informed if they were selected in early February.

 Who Was Ella Baker?